JoeFishlock/seaice3p/README.md

 Once you have a directory of configuration files the simulation for each can be run using `python -m celestine path_to_configuration_directory path_to_output_directory`.
 The `--dimensional` flag should be added to this command if running dimensional parameter configurations.
 The simulation will be run for each configuration and the data saved as a numpy archive with the same name as the simulation in the specified output directory.
+Example script that generates, runs and plots a simulation can be run with `python -m celestine.example`.

 ## Documentation ##